-The Blackburn Creeklands consist of three continuous bushland reserves along Gardiners Creek in central Blackburn.
-Blacks Walk, Kalang Park and Furness Park form afeaturing a delightful mixture of both bushland and open space areas.
-The creeklands helps preserve the local environment whilst providing opportunities for a variety of recreational and educational activities.
+The Blackburn Creeklands consists of three continuous bushland reserves along Gardiners Creek in central Blackburn.
+Blacks Walk, Kalang Park and Furness Park form a green corridor featuring a delightful mixture of both bushland and open space areas.
+The Creeklands helps preserve the local environment whilst providing opportunities for a variety of recreational and educational activities.
 The three parks cover a total area of approx 21 hectares, extending 1.4km from Middleborough Rd in the west to Blackburn Rd in the east.

 East of Main Street, this park forms part of the Whitehorse Heritage Trail and features a great playground and walking tracks.
 Perceived as ‘healthy place to live’ in 1910, Blackburn was home to ‘Open Air School’ that was situated overlooking Furness Park.
 Children from poorer backgrounds took the train to Blackburn Station to attend the school receiving a healthier food and a chance to bask in the sun to increase their Vitamin D intake.
 The school closed in 1963.
 An interpretive panel offering historic anecdotes is located on the western boundary of the park.

 The City of Nunawading purchased Furness Park in 1941 so as to preserve land for indigenous plants and wildflowers.